zspencer/www.zeespencer.com/drafts/_posts/2011-01-01-the-power-of-prioritization.markdown

 Remember design is bringing ideas to life.

-Remember design is clambering upon the shoulders of giants.

 Remember design is pursuing what is important at the expense of everything else.

+Remember design is clambering up the shoulders of giants.

 Remember design is saying yes when you desparately need to say yes.